Elizabeth Isham: Herbalism

-Another driving force behind Isham's interest in herbals and medicine was the fact that her great-grandmother and aunt had notable skills in medicine.
+Another driving force behind Isham's interest in herbals and medicine was that her great-grandmother and aunt had notable skills in medicine.
 Isham's great-grandmother was a skilled surgeon, and her aunt was a strong motivator to drive her to pursue herbal knowledge through borrowed books.
 Isham had a great interest in gardening, and from there she sought to learn more about herbals through gardening books.
 It was uncommon for women during this era to attend schools, but elite women did have an opportunity to learn Latin with tutors at home.
 However, Isham went on to pursue learning more about herbals rather than Latin.
 She also attempted to learn French to acclimate with the women of the London society, but never completed her lessons.
 Isham's familial inheritance of females who already had medical knowledge, gave her the "authoritative background" necessary to pursue her interest in herbalism.

 Herbalism might have also been a part of Isham's religious life as another part of her "religious calling/duty" to help others.
 Isham interpreted that "surrounding all is Christ’s example providing 'the way.'"
 She found a voice through God that this was her calling in life.
 There has also been "evidence that Isham was taking medical notes well into the 1640s, particularly from a translation of Giovanni da Vigo, the surgeon…" Isham also noted what was incorporated in her mother's cordials as well as in food such as meat, and they included: rosemary, sage, marjoram, betony, and sassafras.
 She wrote many of these notes through her practice and observations rather than from her memory.
 Isham found her own voice as an individual by her choice to practise herbalism, which was of far greater importance to her rather than learning Latin.